getcarina/getcarina.com/_includes/install-dvm.md

+The Docker Version Manager (`dvm`) is a cross-platform command-line tool that helps you install and switch between Docker clients.

-To download and install the Docker Version Manager (dvm), use the appropriate instructions for your operating system.
-Copy the command to load `dvm` from the output, and then paste and run them to finalize the installation.
+To download and install the Docker Version Manager, use the appropriate instructions for your operating system.
+Copy the commands to load `dvm` from the output, and then paste and run them to finalize the installation.

 #### Mac OS X with Homebrew